Mock Server for Local Development¶

 }

 When client code queries results (e.g., client.results.get_poses(protein_id=...)), it hits the data-platform router's result-explorer/search endpoint.
 This applies _apply_eq_filters, which checks filter values against both top-level record fields and nested data fields.
-Since the injected records store function outputs under data, a filter like protein_id: {eq: "abc123"} matches record["data"]["protein_id"].
+Since the injected records store tool outputs under data, a filter like protein_id: {eq: "abc123"} matches record["data"]["protein_id"].

-End-to-end example: docking
+End-to-end example: docking¶

 Here's the full flow for test_docking_with_data_platform_lv2: